 “It’s a nice, quick way to calm down and it’s also a way to signal to yourself that you’re taking care of yourself,” Bartolucci says.

-Here are three breathing techniques you can employ right now to destress and relax.
+Here are four breathing techniques you can employ right now to destress and relax.

 Also known as diaphragmatic breathing, this exercise can help you turn on the parasympathetic — or the calming “rest and digest” — part of the autonomic nervous system, Bartolucci says.